 Roofing jargon can be confusing.
 It’s common for most homeowners to be unfamiliar with the technical jargon of roofing terms.
 This can lead to confusion when you’re speaking with a local roofing expert and can impact your ability to make informed choices regarding your roof leak repair.
 Although some homeowners are familiar with the basics, it’s still a good idea to research and become more familiar with common roofing jargon and procedures used during your roof replacement or roof repair.
 This allows you to make more informed decisions and have a better understanding during the process of your repairs.
 We’ve also put together a list of roofing terms & faq’s if you’re looking for more roofing expertise.

-Additionally, we think it’s important for homeowners to have this knowledge so they’re able to examine their own roof throughout the year and detect common roofing concerns earlier.
+Additionally, we think it’s important for homeowners to have this knowledge so they’re able to examine their own roofs throughout the year and detect common roofing concerns earlier.
 We’ve composed a list of roofing jargon and terminology that will benefit you throughout this process.

-The most common and popular roofing material in North America, an asphalt shingle is relatively inexpensive, simple to install, requires minimal upkeep, and come in a variety of colors and styles!
+The most common and popular roofing material in North America, an asphalt shingle is relatively inexpensive, simple to install, requires minimal upkeep, and comes in a variety of colors and styles!
 If installed properly, asphalt shingles can last between 20-30 years.

 Decking and sheathing is a surface like plywood or OSB (oriented strand board), that roofing materials such as shingles are applied.
 They help keep the roof trusses or rafters properly spaced and are the strength that holds the entire roof together.